pdurbin/dataverse-osx-playbook/README.md

 Everything is installed and run in the user's space, no root access required.

-*See also*:
+The idea here is to "get the project running locally, no matter what it takes."

-  - [Ansible role for installing and maintaining Dataverse] (https://github.com/IQSS/dataverse-ansible)
+This playbook provides a way of setting Dataverse up in "development mode": making code changes and seeing them work, or not.
+This is different from the "bundle everything up for distribution" mode.
+If you are interested in using Ansible for "distribution mode" see: [Ansible role for installing and maintaining Dataverse] (https://github.com/IQSS/dataverse-ansible)

 ## Installation